lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

      security(5) mechanisms(5) pkix(7) kp(3) 32 }
 ~~~~

-Note: [RFC 6402 section 2.10](#RFC6402) specifies OIDs for a CMC CA and a CMC RA.
+Note: Section 2.10 of {{RFC6402}} specifies OIDs for a
+Certificate Management over CMS (CMC) CA and a CMC RA.
 As the functionality of a CA and
-RA is not specific to using CMC or CMP as the certificate management protocol,
+RA is not specific to any certificate management protocol (such as CMC or CMP),
-these EKUs are re-used by CMP.
+these EKUs are reused by CMP.

 The meaning of the id-kp-cmKGA EKU is as follows:

 {: indent="10"}
 CMP KGA:
-: CMP Key Generation Authorities are CAs or are identified by the id-kp-cmKGA
+: CMP key generation authorities are CAs or are identified by the id-kp-cmKGA
   extended key usage.
 The CMP KGA knows the private key it generated on behalf
   of the end entity.
 This is a very sensitive service and needs specific authorization,
   which by default is with the CA certificate itself.
 The CA may delegate